Montreal Screwjob: Different accounts of proclaimed proponents of the event

-In his 2005 autobiography Heartbreak and Triumph: The Shawn Michaels Story, Michaels stated that it was his idea: "It was my turn to chime in.
+In his 2005 autobiography Heartbreak and Triumph, Michaels stated that the Montreal Screwjob was his idea: "It was my turn to chime in.
 'I'll do whatever you want.
 We'll just take it off him.
 I'll just swerve him or whatever I have to.
 You tell me what needs to get done.
 You and this company have put up with so much from me.
 My loyalty is here with you.
 I'll do whatever you want.'
 'What are we talking about, Shawn?'
 'Whatever it takes.
-If we have to do a fast count or get him in a hold and tell someone to ring the bell, I'll do whatever you want me to do.'"
-The sharpshooter spot had been suggested by Hart.
-"We were talking things through, and Bret came up with this spot where I get him in the Sharpshooter and then he reverses it by pulling on my leg".
-Indirectly corroborating this assertion is Hart's own testimony in his autobiography Hitman, that "Pat Patterson told me that he thought it would be a heckuva spot to let Shawn put me in the Sharpshooter and then reverse it on him," which would indicate that Patterson had initially proposed the "Sharpshooter" spot to Bret.
-However, in the same work, Hart also states, "I found myself jostling with Jerry Brisco, who I would find out later was the one who had designed the whole Screwjob for Vince."
+If we have to do a fast count or get him in a hold and tell someone to ring the bell, I'll do whatever you want.
+The Sharpshooter spot had been suggested by Hart, with Michaels recalling, "We were talking things through, and Bret came up with this spot where I get him in the Sharpshooter and then he reverses it by pulling on my leg."
+Indirectly corroborating this assertion is Hart's own testimony in his autobiography Hitman, where he said "Pat Patterson told me that he thought it would be a heckuva spot to let Shawn put me in the Sharpshooter and then reverse it on him", which would indicate that Patterson had initially proposed the Sharpshooter spot to Bret.
+In the same work, Hart also stated, "I found myself jostling with Jerry Brisco, who I would find out later was the one who had designed the whole Screwjob for Vince."

-Adding to this confusion, Vince Russo states in his book Forgiven that it was he who proposed the match's ending to McMahon: "'Vince – we're making this way too difficult,' I said.
+Adding to this confusion, Vince Russo stated in his book Forgiven that it was he who proposed the match's ending to McMahon, Vince – we're making this way too difficult,' I said.
 'Why don't we just do this?
 During the course of the match, let's have a spot where Shawn puts Bret in his own hold – the Sharpshooter.
-As soon as Shawn clamps it on, have the referee call for the bell as if Bret quit...'".
-In a 2010 YouShoot interview, Jim Cornette told how he suggested to have Ken Shamrock "double-cross" Hart for the title – as Hart was reportedly willing to drop the belt to anyone except Michaels – therefore unwittingly introducing the concept of a screwjob to McMahon.
-During a meeting prior to the show, Triple H was the first person to suggest screwing Hart in the match, however in Viceland's Dark Side of the Ring episode on the Montreal Screwjob, Cornette revealed that he was the first person to specifically suggest the Sharpshooter spot to Vince McMahon.
+As soon as Shawn clamps it on, have the referee call for the bell as if Bret quit...
+In a 2010 YouShoot interview, Cornette told how he suggested to have Ken Shamrock "double-cross" Hart for the title – as Hart was reportedly willing to drop the belt to anyone except Michaels – therefore unwittingly introducing the concept of a screwjob to McMahon.
+During a meeting prior to the show, Triple H was the first person to suggest screwing Hart in the match.
+In Viceland's Dark Side of the Ring episode on the screwjob, Cornette stated he was the first person to specifically suggest the Sharpshooter spot to McMahon.